Welcome to the Student Health Center

 Keeping life balanced is not easy in the busy world of college.
-Pacific University's Student Health Center provides confidential medical services to help you stay healthy and succeed in your academic and personal life.
+Pacific University's Student Health Center Staff is a dedicated team of professionals who provide confidential, quality medical services and wellness promotion to help you stay healthy and succeed in your academic and personal life.

 Who is Eligible for Health Center Services?

 The Student Health Center provides services to students enrolled in one or more credits regardless of what insurance coverage you have.
 University staff and family members are not eligible for services.
 Services are bridged during summer and winter breaks for returning students.

 Flu Vaccines are currently available — Call for an appointment.
 Cost is $25.
 Pay with check, cash or charge to your student account.

 More information for the clinic locations and hours is available at appointments.